Library Resource Policies & Permissions

 A permalink is a persistent uniform resource locator that consistently provides direct access to a particular web address for an online resource, database record, or search results page.

-The online library catalogue, e-books, and most subscription databases autogenerate permalinks, which are distinct from the URL in the browser's web address bar.
+Most of the library's e-resources have permalinks, which are distinct from the URL in the browser's web address bar.

 Users that click this type of permalink will need to login to access the resource.

 These links can thus be shared openly on websites, in D2L course pages, and within emails, provided the resource will be used for instructional or research purposes only.